 Read time: 9 minutes (2,390 words)

 It’s summer 2017, Dublin’s cobble streets are crawling with U2 t-shirts.
 Local lads done good, Bono and the boys are in town.
 They’ve sold out Croke Park, Ireland’s largest stadium where 80-000-plus gather for Gaelic football and hurling.
-A four-plane flyover paints an Irish flag trail of orange, white and green high in the sky.
+A four-plane flyover paints an orange, white and green Irish flag smoke trail in the sky.
 Drummer Larry Mullen is first on the stage.
 He wears a shirt that reads “home” across the back.
 He sits down at his drum kit, smashes into his snare and the crowd goes wild — it’s “Sunday Bloody Sunday”.
 Lead guitarist “Edge” appears next, blue-shades-Bono strolls on singing and Adam Clayton on bass completes the band — Croke Park explodes like Shane Lowry just won The Open at Royal Portrush.

 Wearing my “golf journalist hat,” I’m on this leg of the trip as a guest of the Ireland tourist board and a now defunct Ireland golf tour operator.
 Bookending that legendary concert were rounds of golf on nine of the Green Isle’s most beloved links.
 No clubs needed, anyone would bask in a stroll on the fairways of The European Club or The Island Golf Club.
 Golf on these masterpieces is gravy on bangers and mash — the golf just makes it better.
 The terrain with its massive dunes, subtle bumps and moon-like craters is more beautiful than Sinéad O’Connor’s voice.
 The rugged and tough Irish Sea always looks good from the coast — it’s best coming up the par 5 thirteenth at The European Club.